Open Thread: One Author You’re Grateful For?

 My first exposure to Mencken, the Sage of Baltimore, came as a teen through Laissez Faire Books, a monthly libertarian book catalogue from a store by that name in New York City.
 LFB stocked books by classical liberals from way back, along with modern libertarians, free-market economists, and other open-society advocates.
 As a snarky and snarly liberal, Mencken was regularly featured.

-He found me a copy of The American Language, along with Supplement One and Two, plus A Book of Prefaces; a copy of Mencken’s notebooks, Minority Report; Treatise on the Gods; and The Bathtub Hoax and Other Blasts and Bravos.
+He found me a copy of The American Language, along with Supplement One and Two; plus A Mencken Chrestomathy; A Book of Prefaces; a copy of Mencken’s notebooks, Minority Report; Treatise on the Gods; A Gang of Pecksniffs; and The Bathtub Hoax and Other Blasts and Bravos.
 I acquired other books here and there as well, including a copy of The Days of H.L.
-Mencken, which lumped his three memoirs in one volume; In Defense of Women; A Gang of Pecksniffs; The Impossible H.L.
-Mencken; and A Second Mencken Chrestomathy.
+Mencken, which lumped his three memoirs into one volume; In Defense of Women; The Impossible H.L.
+Mencken; A Second Mencken Chrestomathy; and others.

 Why my obsession?
 The answer to that question is the reason for mentioning him today as the author for whom I am singularly thankful: He made me want to be a writer.
-Other authors did as well, including some of those mentioned above—but Mencken more than any.
+Other authors did as well, including some of those mentioned above, none more so than P.J.
+O’Rourke—but Mencken was first in line.
 Early on I tried to emulate his style.
 Many did.
 I failed like the rest of them, but the practice helped teach me how to write.

 Now it’s your turn: Who’s one author you’re grateful for?
 If you can’t name just one, feel free to tack on others.